ElenaShe000/MARCS/README.md

 What changes are observed in the Arctic?

-Observations evident environmental changes may linked to enhanced warming of the Arctic (also known as the Arctic Amplification): shrinkage of an ice cover in the Arctic Ocean, degradation of a permafrost in Siberia, melting of glaciers in Svalbard and Central Asia, shifting in synoptic atmospheric circulation in Europe.
+Observations evident environmental changes connected to enhanced warming of the Arctic (also known as the Arctic Amplification): shrinkage of an ice cover in the Arctic Ocean, degradation of a permafrost in Siberia, melting of glaciers in Svalbard and Central Asia, shifting in synoptic atmospheric circulation in Europe.
 In turn, the synoptic atmospheric processes determine regional distribution of the precipitation, the evaporation, the river runoff and water resource of lakes.
 These changes in the atmospheric circulation leads to weather and hydrological extreme events latest often observed in many European countries (XXX; XXX).
 These extreme events also known as heat waves and droughts, heavy rainfall and floods,  avalanches, etc. They damage social infrastructure, kill people and result to economical losses.
 Therefore, the early prediction of these extremes is among the actual task for national hydrometorological service.
 This study contributed to improving the methods of the seasonal prediction of floods.

 How the AA is detected?